zerotrickpony/helloelectron/README.md

 - error message for electronpreload.js.map source map.
 Could move it to JS?
 Could get it working?
 - node.js should have source maps but can't be turned on by electron, so i am trying out the "source-map-support" which demands a manual line added to every js file.
+- Forge manipulates NPM during its build process, so an npm install is necessary to recover from the packager's behavior.
+This means we depend on NPM's servers for packaging.

 ### Installation